-Children that are not big enough to wear the vehicle seat belt properly (see section on Child Restraints) should be secured in the rear seat in child restraints or beltpositioning booster seats.
+Children that are not big enough to wear the vehicle seat belt properly (refer to "Child Restraints") should be secured in the rear seat in child restraints or beltpositioning booster seats.
 Older children who do not use child restraints or belt-positioning booster seats should ride properly buckled up in the rear seat.
-Never allow children to slide the shoulder belt behind them or under their arm
+Never allow children to slide the shoulder belt behind them or under their arm.